-So now that the main myths and misconceptions about rhinoplasty have been dispelled it should be much easier to consider a consultation so that your aesthetic goals can be achieved.
+So now that the main myths and misconceptions about rhinoplasty have been dispelled it should be much easier to consider a consultation to take the first step toward achieving your aesthetic goals.

-It’s easy to call our office for a complimentary consultation and computer imaging with Dr. Chaffoo at
+It’s easy to contact our office for a complimentary consultation and computer imaging with Dr. Chaffoo; simply fill out our online form or call us at

 (858) 623-6333.
 Until then, feel free to review Dr. Chaffoo’s numerous case studies of rhinoplasty in the following links:

 Watch Doctor Chaffoo resident health expert on Fox 5 San Diego.